-With an eclectic background in Fine Art and Music, working in both sectors for many years of his life, Richard brings a unique creative perspective with his approach to yoga, helping students relate deeply to the body using creativity, expression and rule breaking.
-He is definitely a teacher for those who want to think outside of the box, and have an intelligent relationship and awareness to the body that they actually inhabit.
+With an eclectic background in Fine Art and Music, working in both sectors for many years of my life, I bring a unique creative perspective with my approach to spiritual transformation.
+I help people to connect deeply to their bodies using creativity, expression and rule breaking.
+I’m definitely a teacher for those who want to think outside of the box, and have an intelligent relationship and awareness to the body that they actually inhabit.

-When he’s not whizzing around teaching yoga, he can usually be found out in nature walking his two adorable Labradoodles, pottering in the garden or with his head in the latest anatomy book.
-It has been known that he also tends to over indulge occasionally on chocolate too… cough cough..
+It has been known that I also tends to over indulge occasionally on chocolate too… cough cough..
 I mean goji berries and spirulina!